 Public Perception of Benzos Versus Opiates

-Too often when we are faced with a seemingly simple question like whether Xanax is narcotic, we allow Google’s search algorithms to form our opinions prematurely.
+Too often, when we face a seemingly simple question like whether Xanax is narcotic, we allow Google’s search algorithms to form our opinions prematurely.
 Narcotics are categorically complex.
 If you or a loved one is struggling with addiction, please consider seeking help.
 Our addiction counselors are available 24/7 by phone or text: 855-737-7363